 Get Some Learning Play-Time in The Colonial Quarter

-Although the old section of St. Augustine is essentially the Colonial Quarter, behind the buildings at the north end of St. George Street hides the Old Colonial Quarter, a family-friendly hands-on outdoor museum.
+The Old Colonial Quarter, a family-friendly interactive outdoor museum, lies hidden behind the buildings and facades on north end of St. George Street.
 At the Old Colonial Quarter you can let your kids try their hand at digging up pottery and artifacts in a sand-box ‘archaeological dig.’
 They can try to lasso a steer, climb a wooden watch tower, partake in a (wooden) musket drill* and help with a cannon drill*.
-Learn how to forge at a blacksmith’s shop and see how the colonials lived inside a fort soldier’s home. ( *on the guided tour)
+You can also learn how to forge at a blacksmith’s shop and see how the colonials lived inside a fort soldier’s home. ( *on the guided tour)

 The Colonial Quarter was renovated a while back, keeping kids and St. Augustine’s history in mind.
-Though you can explore the different areas of the quarter freely, they do also offer guided tours throughout the day.
+You can explore the different areas of the quarter freely, but they do also offer guided tours throughout the day.

 The Colonial Quarter of St. Augustine entrance is located at 43 St. George Street.
 Contact number 888.991.0933.
 Be sure to pick up a map on your way in for their scavenger hunt.